x64x2/dmenu/README.md

 # Background

-Laiin is an implementation that leverages what I learned in the Ethereum Hook Incubator.
-My goal was to create smart contract interactions where I could minimize the technical complexity for the end-user.
+Laiin is an implementation that leverages what I learned in cppcon .
+My goal was to create p2p sort of ebay where I could minimize the technical complexity for the end-user.
 I used variations of signed messages, hashes, proofs to streamline how people can trade without compromising their privacy.

 ## Building laiin